‘L&HH: Atlanta’ Recap: Kirk Frost Reveals Heartbreaking Split With Rasheeda

 Season six of Love & Hip Hop: Atlanta keeps setting the bar higher!
 The cast mates are up to their usual shenanigans on the April 3 episode, which was packed with drama, awkward moments and candid confessions.
 After a hectic week, Stevie J, Lil Scrappy, Kirk Frost, Yung Joc, Bobby Valentino and more guys let off some steam during poker night.
 They discuss their love life struggles when Joc decides to tell Kirk that he hooked up with Jasmine too.
 He begins, “I’ve been keeping Kirk’s business on the low, but I found out a lot from Karlie [Redd], plus this is the first time I’ve seen Kirk since that party and I got some of my own confessions I got to make.”

-Kirk is still dealing with the fallout of his infidelity.
+Kirk deals with the fallout of his infidelity.
 He says, “Rasheeda [Buckner-Frost] knows everything and we are living in separate homes.”
-He tries to make things right, but ends up getting confronted by her mom Shirleen.
+He tries to make things right, but gets confronted by her mom Shirleen.
 She’s livid after hearing about his mistress and alleged baby mama, blasting him for making stupid decisions and putting their 17 year marriage at stake.
 When Kirk asks what he can do to fix the situation, Shirleen tells them to get a divorce, since he can’t keep it in his pants!
-He suggests marriage counseling since he thinks Jasmine’s baby claims are a scam, and Rasheeda responds, “I’m not ready for that yet.
-I’m still thinking about a separation.”
+He suggests marriage counseling since he thinks Jasmine’s baby claims are bogus, and Rasheeda responds, “I’m not ready for that yet.”
+She’s not going to forgive and forget that easy.

 Moriah Lee‘s married man is revealed and it’s none other than Shooter, who has been married to Sierra for 8 years.
 Ugh!
 “Shooter may be my boss’ husband, but we crossed the line 12 months ago,” she alleges.
 “He has her out here in the streets, looking like a fool.”
 Moriah even asks him for hush money and he begrudgingly hands her a wad of cash, noting, “if I don’t keep Moriah happy she’s going to tear my family apart.”
 Shooter claims he couldn’t resist temptation.
 Uh huh.